codebymehran/my-dot-files/README.md

 ## Scripts

-Reusable shell scripts in the `scripts/` folder.
+Reusable shell scripts in the `repo root.
 All work from terminal directly or via Raycast.

 | Script | Alias | Usage |
 |--------|-------|-------|